Mercedes-Benz OM352 engine: OM314

-In 1965, a four-cylinder variant derived from the six cylinder OM352 was introduced, the OM314.
+In 1965, a four-cylinder variant derived from the six-cylinder OM352 was introduced, the OM314.
 Typical output for trucks was 80 PS, later 85 PS.

 Licensed production

 The OM352 was also one of many Mercedes engines licensed in 1979 for manufacture by Atlantis Diesel Engines (ADE) in South Africa.
 These were known as ADE 352 and are virtually identical to the Mercedes engines.
-Recently the OM352 was licensed by TATA for use in their 713S Trucks.
-These are manufactured by TATA but however have slight differences like the weights no longer being bolted to but rather part of the crank and no holes for oil sprayers in the block.
+Recently the OM352 was licensed by Tata Motors for use in their 713S Trucks.
+These are manufactured by Tata but however have slight differences like the weights no longer being bolted to but rather part of the crank and no holes for oil sprayers in the block.
 These modifications are likely to reduce complexity and cost of engine production.

 Common output power can vary from 92 to 141 kW depending on the fuel delivery and air charge options.
 Higher output can be achieved through special modifications, however engine longevity may be affected with such non-factory modifications.

-Improved engines developed after the OM314 and OM352 include the OM364 (4 cyl.) and OM366 (6 cyl.), which look extremely similar in appearance and marked the final stage of development for the 300 series engines due to emissions requirements.
+Improved engines developed after the OM314 and OM352 include the OM364 (4 cylinders) and OM366 (6 cylinders), which look extremely similar in appearance and marked the final stage of development for the 300 series engines due to emissions requirements.
 Mercedes Benz 900 series engines are the successors of engines such as the OM300 series.